learn-compsci/mathematical-techniques/content/draft/Unit 2.md

 Later on (beyond this module) you might learn about _databases_.
 Databases are a tool to help you manage data.
 Here's an oversimplification of some of the concepts (you will get to delve deeper when you take the module):

-Let's say we have two tables of data (don't worry about what a table is, you can pretend they're like Microsoft Excel spreadsheets):
+Let's say we have two tables of data (don't worry about what a table is, you can pretend they're like Excel spreadsheets):

 Table 1: